 5. Sabotage of work

-By poorly performing their duties and frequently missing due dates, lazy employees can negatively affect the success of work projects, make major mistakes and fail their coworkers.
+By poorly performing their duties and frequently missing due dates, lazy employees can negatively affect the success of work projects, make major mistakes, and fail their coworkers.

 And while they might try to appear busy with work all the time, you can see no real results coming from them and you know they can’t be trusted with important tasks.

-How to deal with lazy coworkers in 5 effective steps
+How to deal with lazy coworkers

-Have you ever been told not to compare with others and focus only on your performance?
+Have you ever been told not to compare yourself with others and focus only on your performance?
 It can prove very hard to stay unbothered by lazy coworkers around you who don’t want to work.